genestack/user-docs/docs/user-guide/doc-odm-user-guide/import-data-using-api.md

 ### Import and link variant data to samples

-Let’s repeat the previous step.
-This time, for variant data, so that the same sample group is linked to both expression and variant data.
+Let's repeat the previous step, this time for variant data, ensuring that both expression and variant data are linked to the samples, reinforcing the data model hierarchy where samples are linked to a study, and data types (expression and variant) are linked to samples

 To import the variant data we will use **/api/v1/jobs/import/variant** endpoint: